PatriotSoftwareMN/.github/README.md

 # Welcome
-Welcome to AsherTornado Studio's official GitHub organization profile!
+Welcome to GG Studio's official GitHub organization profile!
 You will be able to find all of our Open Source projects here.

 ## Members
 The only members of the organization is Me (Mr Farmer) so far.